ese3500/final-project-clawsome-claverine/README.md

 ### 4. Conclusion

-Reflect on your project.
-Some questions to consider: What did you learn from it?
 What went well?
+We managed our time effectively and finished ahead of schedule, which allowed us to have extra time for debugging and polishing our project.
+Despite facing technical challenges, we persevered and were able to overcome them.
+In the end we measrued that, our claw machine was fully functional and was able to carry 50 grams of weight (two Lindor chocolate balls).

 What accomplishments are you proud of?
+We are proud to successfully complete the project within the designated time frame, despite encountering challenges such as motor control issues, Atmega breakage, ADC complexities, and the need to fabricate a custom catch sensor.
+A notable achievement was utilizing every pin on the Atmega328PB and efficiently managing data memory usage, reaching 97.5%.
+Overcoming these hurdles while delivering a fully functional claw machine stands as a significant milestone for us.
+Our primary aim with the claw machine was to provide entertainment and bring excitement and joy.
+After four weeks of dedicated effort, we are delighted to have achieved that goal.
+During the demo day, people were impressed by the concept and thoroughly enjoyed playing with it.

 What did you learn/gain from this experience?
+We gained hands-on experience with microcontrollers, honed our problem-solving skills, improved our understanding of electronics and microcontroller programming concepts, and developed resilience in the face of technical challenges.
+We learned that driving motors that require high current is dangerous in an Arduino project, and chips do burn when you send too much current through it.

 Did you have to change your approach?
+Yes, we had to adjust our approach multiple times, especially when dealing with motor control and creating a custom catch sensor after the original one broke.
+We also had to refine our code to implement different game modes effectively.

 What could have been done differently?
+In hindsight, we could have allocated more time for testing and debugging, especially considering the complexities involved in motor control and sensor integration.
+Additionally, having backup components like extra ATMegas could have helped us avoid delays caused by hardware failures.

 Did you encounter obstacles that you didn’t anticipate?
+Yes, we faced unexpected challenges such as motor control issues that required extensive troubleshooting and building a custom catch sensor due to the original sensor breaking.
+We also did not fully anticipate burning through two Atmegas.

 What could be a next step for this project?
+A next step could be further refining the code and adding more advanced features to the claw machine, such as incorporating computer vision for object recognition or enhancing the gameplay with additional modes and challenges.
+Conducting user testing and gathering feedback could also help in improving the overall experience.
+During the demo, someone mentioned that the machine should be able to reset the claw after every game; this could be an additional feature.

 <h2 align="center">References</h2>